spacemeshos/product/smapp_wallets_flows.md

 ### Second User Session (Local Node)

-> User goals: view smeshing rewards, use wallet.
+> User goal: view smeshing rewards, use wallet.

 1. App starts local node and if smeshing is setup, configures it to smesh.
 1. App displays the `unlock wallet` screen.